Medusas71/Sailing-In-Space/README.md

     * As a band member of Sailing In Space, I would like to get more gigs.
     * As a band member of Sailing In Space, I would like the opportunity for fans to purchase tickets to upcoming gigs.
-    * As a band member of Sailing In Space, I would like to sell more music.
     * As a band member of Sailing In Space, I would like to sell merchandise.
     * As a band member of Sailing In Space, I would like to increase our social media following.
     * As a band member of Sailing In Space, I would like to receive a record deal.